Graduate Record Examination (GRE)

 The GRE test is a standardised test that is an admission requirement for graduate level in the United States and is administered by Educational Testing Service (ETS).
 The aim of this test is basically to measure the verbal reasoning, quantitative reasoning, critical thinking, and analytical writing skills of a student.

-For more than 60 years, GRE scores have been used by admissions and fellowship panels at thousands of graduate programs around the world to supplement the applicant’s undergraduate grades and other qualifications for graduate studie.
+For more than 60 years, GRE scores have been used by admissions and fellowship panels at thousands of graduate programs around the world to supplement the applicant’s undergraduate grades and other qualifications for graduate studies.

 Role of ICD in GRE